 - Listen for unusual sounds or changes

-- Use a diagnostic scanner
+- Use a diagnostic scanner for more insight

-- Visit a mechanic for inspection
+- Visit a mechanic for a proper inspection

 - Oxygen sensors